KSWORK2001/Vee-AI/README.md

 Environment: Pycharm

-Remarks: I am continuously adding a personal to the AI as well so it is more human friendly.
+Remarks: I am continuously adding a personal touch to the AI as well so it is more human friendly.